 - Nitrofurantoin (Macrobid): This oral antibiotic for UTIs

 is effectiveagainst most gram-positive and gram-negative organisms that can cause lower UTIs.
-The most common side effects of this medication are nausea, vomiting, diarrhea, and loss of appetite.
+This medication’s most common side effects include nausea, vomiting, diarrhea, and loss of appetite.
 Learn more about nitrofurantoin.

 - Clindamycin (Cleocin): Healthcare professionals may prescribe this oral antibiotic for BV.
-The
+This medication’s

-most commonside effects of this medication include nausea, vomiting, and diarrhea.
+most commonside effects include nausea, vomiting, and diarrhea.
 Learn more about clindamycin.

 - Fluconazole (Diflucan): Healthcare professionals may prescribe this oral antifungal medication to treat yeast infections.
-The
+This medication’s

-most commonside effects of this medication are nausea, vomiting, diarrhea, and abdominal pain, especially in children.
+most commonside effects include nausea, vomiting, diarrhea, and abdominal pain, especially in children.
 Learn more about fluconazole.